mcaceresb/stata-gtools/README.md

 ### Why can't the functions do weights?

-I have never used weights in Stata, so I will have to read up on how weights are implemented before adding that option to `gcollapse`.
+I have never used weights in Stata, so I will have to read up on how weights are implemented before adding that option to `gcollapse` and `gegen`.

-### Stata on Windows
+### Warning on using the Stata GUI

-At the moment there are no known problems on on Windows.
-However, one important warning is that when Stata is executing the plugin, the user will not be able to interact with the Stata GUI.
+When Stata is executing the plugin, the user will not be able to interact with the Stata GUI.
 Because of this, Stata may appear unresponsive when it is merely executing the plugin.

-There is at least one known instance where this can cause a confusion for the user: If the system runs out of RAM, the program will attempt to use the pagefile.
-In doing, so, Stata may show a "(Not responding)" message.
-However, the program has not crashed; it is merely trying to use the pagefile.
+There is at least one known instance where this can cause a confusion for the user: If the system runs out of RAM, the program will attempt to use the pagefile/swap space.
+In doing, so, Stata may appear frozen (it may show a "(Not Responding)" message on Windows or it may darken on *nix systems).

-To check this is the case, the user can monitor disk activity or monitor the pagefile directly.
+The program has not crashed; it is merely trying to swap memory.
+To check this is the case, the user can monitor disk activity or monitor the pagefile/swap space directly.

 ### Why use platform-dependent plugins?